-(11.2 Shape v 10a)
+Figure 4.2 (11.2 Shape vf 13a)

-PLOTTING GRAVITY'S INCREASING CONDENSING
+PLOTTING GRAVITY'S INCREASING CONDENSING (TOP-DOWN VIEW)

-The continued condensing of gravitating bodies can be demonstrated by approximating gravity's force at the closer distance of 2 radiuses the same way we did at the 3 radius distance.
-Comparing the results, we can quickly see the compounding effect of gravity's diffusing fields: more asymmetrical ellipsoidal condensing with increasing distortion.
+The ongoing contraction and increasing distortion of gravitating bodies can be conceptually demonstrated by graphically charting gravity's effect at the closer distance of 2.0 radiuses in the same manner that was done at the 3.0 radius distance (also exaggerated for clarity).
+The conclusion is self-evident: The increasing pressure from the exponentially increasing gradient that's produced by the inward diffusion of gravity's field causes ever-increasing asymmetrical ellipsoidal condensing.
 No stretching.
 No spaghettifying.